 Students creating personal accounts must do so voluntarily and be informed of any risks associated with entering personally identifiable data.
 The selection of third-party services which provide good user control over personal information, including easy deletion and export features, is always strongly recommended.

-Support: Support and ensuring reliability of a third-party service is not the responsibility of the University.
-Neither is the University able to restore or access any data submitted to third party systems.
+Ensuring the reliability of and the support for a third-party service is not the responsibility of the University.
+Neither is the University able to restore or access any data submitted to third-party systems.
 However, support materials may be accessible within the third-party tool or freely available on the web.
 Any re-use of support materials with students must comply with copyright restrictions.

 Full support is provided for Lincoln provided digital tools, with access to face-to-face CPD workshops, online PDFs and support videos.

-In summary, use of third-party tools to support teaching can often provide a richer learning experience for students, but staff should be aware that: there is no support provided centrally by the University; both staff and students should understand the risks associated with use (as detailed within this article); and everyone must adhere to the expectations outlined within the University’s Acceptable Use Policy.
+Use of third-party tools to support teaching can often provide a richer learning experience for students, but staff should be aware that: there is no support provided centrally by the University; both staff and students should understand the risks associated with use (as detailed within this article), and everyone must adhere to the expectations outlined within the University’s Acceptable Use Policy.

 Digital Education welcomes hearing about the successful utilisation of third-party tools.
 These can often provide interesting case studies for colleagues or inform the selection and integration of a wider suite of University supported tools.
 Please email firstname.lastname@example.org.